Avaia Williams

 Avaia’s Court of Protection practice focuses on health and welfare matters, including applications to remove deputies, s.16 applications for change of residence and contact, s.21A challenges, disputes about ordinary residence, and issues arising from s.117 aftercare responsibilities.

-Avaia has also developed experience in cases involving those under 18 transitioning into adult services, as well as individuals with acute and pervasive mental health needs and cases with concurrent proceedings and investigations in the Criminal Justice System.
+Avaia has experience in cases involving those under 18 transitioning into adult services, as well as individuals with acute and pervasive mental health needs and cases with concurrent proceedings and investigations in the Criminal Justice System.

 Drawing on his background experiences, Avaia balances clear, pragmatic legal advice with a sensitive understanding of the emotional strain these proceedings can place on everyone involved.
 Avaia remains dedicated to ensuring that the rights and best interests of those lacking capacity are protected.